 If you have one of the faulty BRCA genes, there is a 50% chance you will pass this on to any children you have and a 50% chance that each of your siblings also has it.

 You may want to discuss your results with other members of your family, who may also be affected.
-The genetics clinic will discuss with you how a positive or negative result will affect your life and your relationships with your family.
+Staff at the genetics clinic will discuss with you how a positive or negative result will affect your life and your relationships with your family.

-You can read more about this in the beginner's guide to BRCA1 and BRCA2 (PDF, 866kb) produced by The Royal Marsden NHS Foundation Trust.
+You can read more about BRCA1 and BRCA2 in the beginner's guide to BRCA1 and BRCA2 (PDF, 866kb) produced by The Royal Marsden NHS Foundation Trust.

 Insurance companies cannot ask you to disclose the results of predictive genetic tests for the majority of policies, but this may change in the future.